dereuromark/cakephp-tinyauth/docs/Authorization.md

 ## Sync Command
-The plugin offers a convenience CLI command (CakePHP 3.6+) to sync ACL for any new controller.
+The plugin offers a convenience CLI command to sync ACL for any new controller.
 It will automatically skip controllers that are whitelisted as public (non authenticated).
 In a future version this could also be broken down to action level.